This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - The least severe type of injury is stretching, also known as neurapraxia.
 As a child is pulled from the birth canal, the force on their head and shoulder may be enough to stretch the brachial plexus nerves.
 A little stretching may cause no damage, but more stretching can cause stress to the nerves.

 - More severe damage is called a rupture.
-When the nerves are pulled to the extent that they tear, they are considered ruptured.
+When the nerves are pulled to the extent of tearing, they are considered ruptured.
 The most severe type of brachial plexus injury is an avulsion.
 This occurs when the nerves are pulled so forcefully that they are completely torn away from the spinal cord.
 Avulsions are challenging to treat and are most likely to cause permanent symptoms.

 Causes of Brachial Plexus Injuries